 It’s easy to be swept up in the promise and hype of blockchain, but the reality is that most solutions marketed as “blockchain” are missing key components — particularly tokenization and decentralization.
-This “blockchain whitewashing” creates confusion in the market for CIOs and business leaders as they assess the cost-benefit analysis of blockchain.
-Further, this picture is incomplete and fails to address the evolving nature of blockchain technology.
+This “blockchain washing” creates confusion in the market for CIOs and business leaders as they assess the cost-benefit analysis of blockchain.
+The current picture is therefore incomplete and fails to address the evolving nature of blockchain technology.

-“When considering the use of blockchain, CIOs are in need of a model that can enable them to easily and accurately align the needs of their enterprise with the appropriate blockchain solution or alternate technology,” says David Furlonger, Distinguished VP Analyst, Gartner.
+“When considering the use of blockchain, CIOs are in need of a model that can enable them to easily and accurately align the needs of their enterprise with the appropriate blockchain solution or alternate technology,” says David Furlonger, Distinguished VP Analyst and Gartner Fellow, Gartner.

 Read more: The CIO’s Guide to Blockchain

-The Blockchain Spectrum is made up of four archetypes broken down by offerings and characteristics, some of which won’t fully develop for years.
+The Blockchain Spectrum is made up of four archetypes broken down by the characteristics and elements they contain, some of which won’t fully develop for years.
 Each of these phases offers opportunities and risks, but CIOs should begin experimenting at some level.

-Most enterprise blockchain solutions available today fall into this category, using components from the blockchain-enabling phase to create limited-scope projects.
-They rely on maintaining the architectural aspects of pre-blockchain computing — such as a centralized notary, distributed or replicated data stores, hashing/signing and a messaging layer.
-Critically they lack the ability to tokenize multiple forms of digital and nondigital assets and they are designed without a basis for decentralized operations.
+Blockchain-inspired solutions will dominate enterprise implementation focus through the early 2020s.
+These solutions are generally of limited scope and rely on maintaining establish processes and architecture such as a centralized notary, distributed or replicated data stores, hashing/signing and a messaging layer.
+Critically, they lack the ability to tokenize multiple forms of digital and nondigital assets and are designed without a basis for decentralized operations and governance.

 Beginning around 2023, enterprise-ready blockchain-complete solutions will emerge.
-These will utilize all five blockchain elements and offer a path to completely new business models that use smart contracts, tokenization and decentralized operational structures.
-These solutions would feature all the key capabilities of blockchain and attempt to deliver a full value proposition.
+These will utilize all five blockchain elements and offer a path to completely new business models that use dynamic smart contracts, tokenization and decentralized operational structures.
+These solutions will deliver on the full value proposition of blockchain.

 Blockchain-complete solutions will feature tokenization enabled by smart contracts and decentralization, two components blockchain-inspired solutions often lack.
 These capabilities are the catalysts for the introduction of new business models.
-The introduction and use of cryptocurrency tokens and other forms of tokenized assets will allow for previously impossible value exchange systems, notably at a micro level.
+The introduction and use of blockchain-enabled tokens will allow for previously impossible value exchange systems, notably at a micro level.

-To distinguish these solutions from blockchain-inspired solutions, investigate how the technology is implemented, how the solution handles data, where the data controls sit, whether tokenization is a design facet, how transaction governance is enabled and how on-chain/off-chain data synchronization occurs.
+To distinguish these solutions from blockchain-inspired solutions, investigate how the technology is implemented; how the solution handles data; where the data controls sit; whether tokenization is an inherent design facet; how transaction governance is enabled; and how on-chain/off-chain data synchronization occurs.